How Post-Training Reshapes LLMs: A Mechanistic View on Knowledge, Truthfulness, Refusal, and Confidence: Introduction

 Our analysis from the four perspectives reveals both the kept and the altered internal mechanisms by post-training, which could benefit future research and applications in interpretability and LLM post-training.
-Given some internal mechanisms are mostly developed during pre-training and not significantly altered by post-training, such as factual knowledge and the truthfulness direction.
-We can leverage the transferability to develop for example truthfulness-oriented procedures on the \mOne model and apply it to the \mPost model conveniently.
-For the mechanisms that are altered or developed during post-training, such as refusing harmful instructions, there are also possibilities to efficiently improve \mOne's ability by applying the backward transfer from \mPost.
+As our results suggested, some internal mechanisms are mostly developed during pre-training and not significantly altered by post-training, such as factual knowledge storage and the truthfulness direction.
+We can thus leverage their transferability to develop procedures on the \mOne model and apply them to the \mPost model conveniently, for example, for truthfulness steering.
+For the mechanisms that are altered or developed during post-training, such as refusing harmful instructions, it is also possible to efficiently improve \mOne's ability by applying the backward transfer from \mPost.